MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 ### Define comparison groups

 In the **Select employees** step, you select individuals of interest, those you’re querying about.
 In the **Define comparison groups** step, you select the groups to compare with those individuals.
-These are groups of similar employees, sometimes peers of the individuals of interest.
+These are groups of similar employees, calculated separately for each selected employee.

 ![Define comparison group](../images/wpa/tutorials/define-comp-group.png)